 If you’ve been affected by the TSB meltdown, here’s what you need to know:

-The bank pre-warned its customers last Weekend that it was moving its servers which may cause some disruption to its internet baking services.
+The bank pre-warned its customers last weekend that it was moving its servers which may cause some disruption to its internet baking services.
 All seemed very organised and controlled.
-However, chaos then broke out as seemed to go wrong with the transfer.
+However, chaos then broke out as things seemed to go wrong with the transfer.
 As a consequence, it has been reported that at least half of TSB’s customers who use online facilities have been locked out of their internet accounts all week.

-If you’ve lost money as a ‘direct’ result of the TSB issues you should be able to reclaim your money.
+If you’ve lost money as a ‘direct’ result of the TSB issues, you should be able to reclaim your money.
 For example:

 I couldn’t pay a direct debit – The bank has said that direct debits and standing orders have not been affected.
-However, if it transpires that this is not correct in your case and you suffer a financial loss you will be entitled to be recompensed.
+However, if it transpires that this is not correct in your case, and you suffer a financial loss, you will be entitled to be recompensed.